DraGonoff69/Collage_Complaint/README.md

 ## Contributing

-This is the group project done for the prog-o-thon held in our institude IIIT una.
+This is the group project done for the prog-o-thon held in our institude IIIT UNA by Ayush Mishra, Anshul Katiyar and Ayush Bangari.